Let’s fight childhood obesity together!

 When does the next Healthy Kids program start?

-The next session of Healthy Kids is scheduled to begin in the winter of 2018.
+The next session of Healthy Kids is scheduled to begin in the fall of 2018.

 For more information about Yuma Regional Medical Center’s Healthy Kids Program, call 928-336-7958 or e-mail email@example.com.